Isaac-Hawks/Docker/README.md

 7. If you aren't accessing your server from outside your private LAN, then you can uncheck the 'Allow remote connections to this server.'
 Otherwise keep it checked.
 Now click Next
 8. Click Finish and log back in again
 9. Enjoy!

+### If you project helped you, consider giving it a ⭐ on GitHub